taimax13/github_exercises/02_branching_basics.md

 Type `ls` to see a list of the contents.
 Do you see the cloned repo?
 What else is in your folder?

-Change directories into the `github_exercises` folder.
+Change directories into the folder for the repository you just cloned.
 Look at the list of all contents using `ls -al`.
 You should see a `.git` folder.
 This is the local git history for the cloned repo.
 You should delete it.
 After deleting it, type `ls -al` to confirm it's gone.

 If you don't delete the cloned repo's git history, you will get a warning message like the following: